JuliaData/DataFrames.jl/docs/src/man/basics.md

    6 │    68  female           4  Anam       Dehradoon
 ```

+Here, `!` get us columns without copying and when setting columns it replaces them while
+`:` get us columns with copying and when setting columns it does this in-place.

 ```jldoctest dataframe
 julia> df1[:, :Age] .= "Economics"
 ERROR: MethodError: Cannot `convert` an object of type String to an object of type Int64